Which Highly Communicable Disease Is Considered A Global Health Issue

 Upon entering the body, Mycobacterium tuberculosis can cause two distinct states of infection:

 1. Latent TB Infection (LTBI): In LTBI, the bacteria remain inactive in the body.
 The immune system contains the infection, preventing it from causing symptoms or spreading to others.
-However, LTBI can progress to active TB disease, especially in individuals with weakened immune systems.
+Even so, LTBI can progress to active TB disease, especially in individuals with weakened immune systems.

 2. Active TB Disease: Active TB disease occurs when the bacteria overcome the immune system's defenses and begin to multiply, causing symptoms such as cough, fever, weight loss, and night sweats.
 Active TB disease is contagious and can spread to others.